-The IASB has also issued several new standards which have not yet been adopted by the Company.
+The IASB has issued several new standards.
 Each of the new standards is effective for annual periods beginning on or after January 1, 2014 with early adoption permitted, except IFRS 7 which becomes effective January 1, 2015 and IFRS 9 which has a tentative effective date of January 1, 2018.
 The following is a brief summary of the new standards:

-- IAS 36 Impairment of assets disclosure This standard has limited scope amendments to disclosure requirements in IAS 36, Impairment of Assets.
-The extent of the impact of adoption of IAS 36 has not yet been determined by the Company. - IAS 32 Financial instruments presentation This standard has been amended to clarify requirements for offsetting of financial assets and financial liabilities.
-The extent of the impact of adoption of IAS 32 has not yet been determined by the Company. - IFRS 9 Financial Instruments classification and measurement This is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, "Financial Instruments: Recognition and Measurement".
+- IAS 36 - Impairment of assets - disclosure

+This standard has limited scope amendments to disclosure requirements in IAS 36, Impairment of Assets.
+The adoption of IAS 36 did not result in any change in the financial statements.

+- IAS 32 - Financial instruments - presentation

+This standard has been amended to clarify requirements for offsetting of financial assets and financial liabilities.
+The adoption of IAS 32 did not result in any change in the financial statements.

+- IFRS 9 - Financial Instruments - classification and measurement

+This is the first part of a new standard on classification and measurement of financial assets that will replace IAS 39, "Financial Instruments: Recognition and Measurement".
 IFRS 9 has two measurement categories: amortized cost and fair value.
 All equity instruments are measured at fair value.
 A debt instrument is recorded at amortized cost only if the entity is holding it to collect contractual cash flows and the cash flows represent principal and interest.
 Otherwise it is measured at fair value with changes in fair value through profit or loss.
 In addition, this new standard has been updated to include guidance on financial liabilities and derecognition of financial instruments.
-The extent of the impact of adoption of IFRS 9 has not yet been determined. - IFRS 7 Financial instruments disclosure This standard has been amended to require additional disclosures on transition from IAS 39 to IFRS 9.
+The extent of the impact of adoption of IFRS 9 has not yet been determined.

+- IFRS 7 - Financial instruments - disclosure

+This standard has been amended to require additional disclosures on transition from IAS 39 to IFRS 9.
 The extent of the impact of adoption of IFRS 7 has not yet been determined.